 Low Tire Pressure Light but Tires Are Fine Issue: How To Fix

-To ensure this, most newer vehicles today come with a Tire Pressure Monitoring System that shows a warning light on your dashboard when a tire is significantly low on air.
+To ensure this, most newer vehicles today come with a tire pressure monitoring system that shows a warning light on your dashboard when a tire is significantly low on air.
 However, there’s a common problem of seeing low tire pressure light but tires are fine.

 Tire Pressure Monitoring System: What Does It Do?

-Car tires must be correctly inflated to the optimum air pressure specified by your vehicle manufacturer.
-Both under-inflated tires and over-inflated tires can adversely affect handling and braking, make your tires worn out faster and unevenly, and thus can compromise your safety on the roads.
-Under-inflated tires more more problematic, accounting for the majority of tire-related accidents.
-Under-inflation means more contact with the road surface, which leads to rapid heat buildup, which can in the worst case can make the tread separate from the wheel entirely and render the vehicle out of control.
+Under-inflated tires are more problematic, accounting for the majority of tire-related accidents.
+Under-inflation means more contact with the road surface, which leads to rapid heat buildup, which can in the worst case make the tread separate from the wheel entirely and render the vehicle out of control.

 If a tire has low pressure, the dashboard TPMS light will illuminate.
 It may flash or stay on.
 So what makes the TPMS light on but tires are fine?